Three Interlockers Along the Galveston Island Causeway

 50 steam and 45 electric train movements per day, and that a maximum of 75 steam

 and 60 electric movements had been observed in a single day.
-The span of

-apart.
-A technology breakthrough that allowed tower operators to control signals
+incorporation of train detector circuits was a technology breakthrough that allowed tower operators to control signals

-feet high by 23 feet long!) that showed precise locations of all trains over the
+illuminated track diagram (2 feet high by 23 feet long!) that showed precise

 Tower 97 minimized the number of wires that needed to be carried in a new

-96 and 98 were left in place to house air compressors, relays and other
+compressed air, Towers 96 and 98 were left in place to house air compressors, relays and other

 electronics.
 The consolidation reduced operating expenses by approximately